brouberol/blog/content/essential-tools-p5-shell-productivity.md

 Your shell can replace a command surrounded by `$()` with its output.

-I personally like use to commands expansions can to iterate over a command's result, or by combining it with a heredoc redirection:
+I personally like use to commands expansions to iterate over a command's result, or by combining it with a heredoc redirection:

 ``` extbash